Universe

 With these numbers in hand, Digital Signal Processing (DSP) is simply a skill or a toolkit to deal with these number sequences.
 It comprises of various tools and techniques that enable us to view the same number patterns through different lenses and operate on them by using efficient algorithms.
 Even machine learning is a kind of DSP that utilizes advanced mathematical techniques to manipulate and utilize data sets.

 In summary, everything that moves or jiggles generates signals; and every signal can be represented by numbers; and all number sequences can be manipulated by algorithms.
 If mathematics is the language of the universe, then algorithms are the songs in that language.
+You can read more about some basic signals here.

 Leave a Reply; You can use HTML (<>) or Latex ($$)